 - We are a key provider of capability-building initiatives and services for Singapore businesses

-The Africa, ASEAN, China-North Asia, Middle East and South Asia Business Groups in SBF serve as geographical platforms for the Singapore business community and their counterparts in the respective regions for business exchanges and information sharing.
+The ASEAN, China-North Asia, Africa, Middle East, South Asia and Europe/Americas Business Groups in SBF serve are networking platforms for the Singapore business community and their counterparts in the respective regions for business exchanges and information sharing.
+Businesses interested to venture into and learn more about the African business climate can tap on the NTU-SBF Centre for African Studies – a think-tank formed in collaboration with Nanyang Technological University.

-In assisting members to expand overseas, SBF has also avail various dispute resolution channels to members such as the ICC Court of Arbitration, the Singapore International Arbitration Centre, the Singapore International Mediation Centre and the Singapore Mediation Centre.
+In assisting members to expand overseas, SBF has also availed to member companies various dispute resolution channels to members such as the ICC Court of Arbitration, the Singapore International Arbitration Centre, the Singapore International Mediation Centre and the Singapore Mediation Centre.

 SBF also serves as the National Committee representative of the International Chamber of Commerce (ICC) and supports ICC initiatives, including the facilitation of ICC Arbitrations, workshops and the sale of ICC publications to SBF members.